chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha_notes.rst

       private-chef-ctl upgrade

+    See "Runit Process Structure and Checks" below for more information.
 #.
 Copy the entire ``/etc/opscode`` directory from the bootstrap back end machine to all front end and back end machines.
 For example, from each machine run:

    .. code-block:: bash